 It has always been said that everything has its pros and cons.
 This is in fact true because when it comes to freelancing, a lot of people fancy it as you are not answerable to anyone and being your own boss is sometimes the best thing in the world.
 Freelancers do face a lot of problems and one big problem that they have to handle is pricing of the projects.
 There are a few designers who offer their services with package based pricing.
 However, most of the designers have to give clients a custom quote, depending on the project and its demands.
 Time duration for completing a project will always be different for each project hence; estimating time is a challenge for all designers.
 Apart from that, getting a client agreed on your quoted price is even a bigger challenge.
+Lets find out how to manage a client who challenges your Design Pricing.

 Not every designer can be a sales person but if you are freelancing, it is kind of a part of your job because you have to sell yourself.
 The kind of services you provide will definitely make things easier or sometimes difficult for you.
 If the services you provide are popular and in demand, then getting a project should not be an issue for you.
 However, these days, in order to pay bills, most freelancers cannot afford to offer higher pricing and lose out on a client so pricing projects in a right way is very important.